Strep Throat During Pregnancy: Symptoms, Treatment and Prevention

 Treating Strep Throat During Pregnancy

 Strep throat is treated with antibiotics, which kill the bacteria that are causing the infection.
-The most common antibiotics to treat Step Throat are cephalexin, penicillin and amoxicillin for strep throat.
+The most common antibiotics to treat Step Throat are cephalexin, penicillin and amoxicillin.
 You must strictly follow the doctor’s instructions regarding the dosage.
 Overdose of antibiotics can be harmful to the mother and the baby.
 Keep in mind, insufficient intake of antibiotics can lead to recurrent infections that can again be harmful to the mother and baby.
-Antibiotics help reduce fever as well
+Antibiotics help reduce fever as well.

 Cephalexin is classified pregnancy category B. Animal data suggest that cephalexin does not impair fertility or cause harm to the fetus.
 Cephalexin does cross the placenta and distributes to fetal tissues.
 However, there are no adequate and well-controlled studies in pregnant women.
 Because limited data are available, cephalexin should be used during pregnancy only if clearly needed.